A leaky faucet is not uncommon- we’ve all faced it at some point in our daily lives.

 3. Remove The Stem And Access The O-Ring

 Compression faucets usually have the valve stem and the nut that keeps them in place below the handles.
-You can use an ordinary wrench to remove the stem nut, pulling the stem out and accessing the O-ring.
+An ordinary wrench can be used to remove the stem nut, pull the stem out, and access the O-ring.

 Note that wrenches can easily damage the stem nut, so use a toothless wrench for the best results.